 Having a modern website design is a must for any serious business owner in the 21st century.
 When done correctly, a fresh website will make your brand easily recognizable, build credibility for your business, and give you the best shot at standing out from the competition by increasing your exposure on search engines.

-It’s not generating any leads.
+1. Website is not generating leads.

 The hours spent perfecting your marketing strategy should be used to generate leads, not to impress your friends.
-Your website’s most important job is to turn as many visitors into customers as possible.
+Your websites most important job is to turn as many visitors into customers as possible.
 What should you do when your website isn’t doing its job?
-The same thing you’d do to any second-rate employee: fire them, and hire a new one.
+The same thing you’d do to any second-rate employee: fire them and hire a new one.

 An optimized website will generate leads, help you win new customers and track the types of people that regularly visit your website.
 Not sure how to turn your potential into profit?
 Here are a few things you’ll need to build effective web content and generate leads: